How to beat your competitors

 Discomfort 1: Focus = Neglect

 How can you overcome the cringing feeling?
 Remind yourself that your neglect can be temporary.
-Once you dominate a particular niche, you can incrementally expand the scope of your business.
-As Amazon has done.
-Amazon started by being a bookstore and is heading towards being an everything store.
+Once you dominate a particular niche, you can incrementally expand the scope of your business—as Amazon has done.
+Amazon started as a bookstore and has evolved to become an (almost) everything store.

 Man reading a book about focus while driving.